CAPITAL RING - (78 miles - Split into 15 sections)

 VICTORIA PARK - (213 acres)

 London's oldest public park is a wonderful place to spend an afternoon.
-Highlights include two cafes, a lake, bandstand, a tavern and an alcove that was saved from London Bridge, when it was demolished in 1831.
-Known locally as 'The People's Park' it opened in 1845.
+Highlights include two cafes, a lake, bandstand, a tavern, a pagoda and two alcoves that were saved from London Bridge, when it was demolished in 1831.
+Known locally as 'The People's Park' or 'Vicky Park' it opened in 1845.

 WANDLE TRAIL - Croydon to Wandsworth - (14 miles)